mightymatias/mightymatias.github.io/README.md

 I am using this repo to teach myself HTML, CSS, and Javascript.
 Hopefully this will all be useful one day doing some freelance web development.

-If you see potential here, and would like to contact me with buisness/job offers, my personal email is austinjmatias@gmail.com
+If you see potential here, and would like to contact me with buisness/job offers, feel free to reach out on GitHub